I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kewaitforsingleobject.md

 For more information about mutex objects, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff556417">Mutex Objects</a>.

+A mutex can be recursively acquired only MINLONG times.
+If this limit is exceeded, the routine raises a STATUS_MUTANT_LIMIT_EXCEEDED exception.

 Callers of <b>KeWaitForMutexObject</b> must be running at IRQL &lt;= DISPATCH_LEVEL.
 However, if <i>Timeout</i> = <b>NULL</b> or *<i>Timeout</i> != 0, the caller must be running at IRQL &lt;= APC_LEVEL and in a nonarbitrary thread context.
 (If <i>Timeout</i> != <b>NULL</b> and *<i>Timeout</i> = 0, the caller must be running at IRQL &lt;= DISPATCH_LEVEL.)

 ## Requirements